Omni Calculator logo

 How to use the PSI calculator?

-Our pneumonia severity index calculator is pretty straightforward - it requires only one input, and answers to multiple yes or no questions grouped in three categories:
+Our pneumonia severity index calculator is pretty straightforward — it requires only one input, and answers to multiple yes/no questions (by checking the boxes) grouped in three categories:

 • Patient's characteristics (8 variables)